rome-labs/rome-setup/README.md

-Update readme.md to open links in new window

 # Devnet Rome Stack Setup for Local Testing

 This repository provides scripts to set up the full Rome stack on your local machine, including services such as **Geth**, **Rhea**, **Proxy**, **Hercules**, **Deposit UI**, and **Explorer**.

-Please make sure `docker`, `dockper compose` is installed on your local machine/ server.
+Please make sure `docker` and `docker compose` are installed on your local machine or server.

----
-## quick setup
+## Quick Setup

 1. Clone this repo and `cd rome-setup`
 2. Get Solana keypair from <a href="https://solana-keypair-generator.web.app/" target="_blank">solana-keypair-generator.web.app</a> (⚠️ not for production use) and create a Solana keypair.